 08 of 08

 Many landmarks and attractions in Germany are free.
-Take our Berlin Walking Tour that leads you to the best (and free) sights of the city, stroll through the Old Town of Munich, visit the Hamburg Harbor, celebrate at local wine festivals and traditional Christmas Markets, climb the Alps, hike in the Black Forest and swim in the Baltic Sea – all without paying a single euro.
+Take a self-guided Berlin walking tour that leads you to the best (and free) sights of the city, stroll through the Old Town of Munich, visit the Hamburg Harbor, celebrate at local wine festivals and traditional Christmas Markets, climb the Alps, hike in the Black Forest and swim in the Baltic Sea – all without paying a single euro.